California U-Haul Truck Accident Lawyers

 Can You Really Only Go 55 Mph With A U-Haul Trailer?

 The maximum recommended speed when towing a U-Haul trailer is 55 mph, in accordance with California and local speeding laws.
-If a driver exceeds this speed limit, not only could they face a ticket or a fine, but they could also increase the risk of an accident.
+If a driver exceeds this speed limit, they may face a ticket or fine and also increase their risk of an accident.

 Do U-Hauls Have Speed Trackers?

-Over 90% of truck rental companies do not equip their vehicles with GPS tracking devices that can be used to monitor speeds, unlike some independent U-Haul dealers.
-Leaseholders are 100% responsible for ensuring the safety and security of the U-Haul equipment during rental.
+The majority of truck rental companies, including U-Haul, do not equip their vehicles with GPS tracking devices specifically for monitoring speed.
+However, some independent U-Haul dealers may implement their own tracking systems.
+It is important to note that leaseholders are responsible for maintaining the safety and security of the U-Haul equipment during the rental period.

 Make sure to follow the posted speed limits and practice defensive driving: anticipate stops, brake early, check your blind spots, and maintain a safe following distance from the vehicle ahead.